maxtaco/tamejs/README.md

 block, and in the `false` branch, it's just go on with the rest of the program by calling the continuation `k`.
-Function `f1` is doing something a little bit different --- it's passing its continuation into the pure JavaScript class `tame.Defers`, which will hold onto it until all associated deferrals (like the one passed to `setTimeout`) have been fulfilled.
-When the last deferral is fulfileld (here after 100ms), then the `tame.Defers` class calls the continuation `k`, which here refers to `tame.end`.
+Function `f1` is doing something a little bit different --- it's passing its continuation into the pure JavaScript class `tame.Deferrals`, which will hold onto it until all associated deferrals (like the one passed to `setTimeout`) have been fulfilled.
+When the last deferral is fulfileld (here after 100ms), then the `tame.Deferrals` class calls the continuation `k`, which here refers to `tame.end`.

 The *tamejs* implementation uses other CPS-conversions for `while` and